vedanttikku12/javascript-essentials/topics/Performance.md

 <link rel="preload" href="media.css"/>
 ```

-As we load critical CSS which is used for ATF (Above the fold) content in the head tag, we can fetch non-critical css using preload, so that when user scrolls down, it does not have to wait for JS to down and execute and then fetch the non-critical CSS.
+As we load critical CSS which is used for ATF (Above the fold) content in the head tag, we can fetch non-critical css using preload, so that when user scrolls down, it does not have to wait for JS to download and execute and then fetch the non-critical CSS.

 > Preload fonts